davegutz/myStateOfCharge/SOC_Photon/README.md

 6. Real runs using battery heater to establish VOC(SOC, Tb) and determine capacity, which should be > rating.

 ## Boot checklist - after new software load
+1. Synchronize time if necessary.
+Use hotspot on phone.
+Press left button and hold 3 sec to get blink blue.
+Use particle app to '+' device.
+Reset using right button to complete the process.
+Time is UTC.
-1. Update the version in local_conig.h for 'unit ='.
+2. Update the version in local_conig.h for 'unit ='.
-2. Start CoolTerm record.
+3. Start CoolTerm record.
 Record Hd, Pf, Pa, brief v1 burst for the previous load.
-3. On restart after load, check the retained parameter list (SRAM battery backed up).
+4. On restart after load, check the retained parameter list (SRAM battery backed up).
 The list is displayed on startup for convenience.
 Go slowly with this if you've been tuning.
-4. Record Hd, Pf, Pa, brief v1 burst.
+5. Record Hd, Pf, Pa, brief v1 burst.
 Confirm the 'unit =' is for the intended build install.
-5. Check Xm=0 before walk away from installed system.
+6. Check Xm=0 before walk away from installed system.

+##